 A unique aspect of the programme is the learning portfolio exercises that each student prepares to suit their particular academic needs and interests (under faculty guidance).
 The learning portfolio consists of several steps during the programme, ranging from reflection on students’ competence and skills, individual goal setting, and progression in their skills in academic writing.
-The students gain a greater focus on their specific skills and the portfolio promotes the ability of both critical thinking and greater self-knowledge, both of which will be important for their professional life.
+The students gain a more accurate focus on their specific skills, and the portfolio promotes both critical thinking and greater self-knowledge, both of which will be important for the students’ professional life.

 In the final term, the students work individually on a project under the guidance of staff.
 The master’s thesis can either have a research focus or be undertaken in collaboration with external organizations, businesses, etc. Previous theses have addressed a wide range of environmental topics, demonstrating students’ innovation and creativity, and highlighting socially important issues.

-A career in sustainable development will probably bridge academic disciplines and require expertise in multiple areas.
-Few universities offer such a broad perspective across disciplines in Environmental Science as LiU does.
+A career in sustainable development will probably bridge academic disciplines and require expertise in many areas.
+Few universities offer such a broad perspective across disciplines in environmental science as LiU does.

-The programme aims at preparing students to work with issues relating to sustainable development and environmental issues in international and national agencies, universities, municipalities, non-governmental organisations and international corporations.
+The programme aims to prepare students to work with issues relating to sustainable development and environmental issues in international and national agencies, universities, municipalities, non-governmental organisations and international corporations.
 The programme also prepares those students who want to pursue doctoral studies (PhD) in related fields.

 This school offers programs in: